-- Supervisors must be able to determine location of each hybrid by a physical division in the field such as a: - Skipped non-planted area, not part of contest acres - Flag or other marker to determine division - o Definite planting pattern for each 10-acre plot - Making the call by differences in physical appearance of the plant and/or ear only will not qualify. - Harvest Rules must be applicable to each hybrid such as: - o 10-acre minimum of one hybrid number in each plot - All end-rows and an equal number of side-rows for each hybrid must be removed before starting a supervised harvest.
+- Supervisors must be able to determine location of each hybrid by a physical division in the field such as a: - o Skipped non-planted area, not part of contest acres - o Flag or other marker to determine division - o Definite planting pattern for each 10-acre plot - Making the call by differences in physical appearance of the plant and/or ear only will not qualify. - Harvest Rules must be applicable to each hybrid such as: - o 10-acre minimum of one hybrid number in each plot - All end-rows and an equal number of side-rows for each hybrid must be removed before starting a supervised harvest.
+A minimum of one header pass must be harvested around the entire field and may not be a part of the selected 10-acre contest plot.